 French pelagic pair trawlers

 A pelagic pair trawl is a gear defined by one trawl towed in midwater by two vessels to target pelagic fish.
 Thus, vessels of the pelagic pair trawler fleet remain close performing almost synchronous movements while operating the trawl.
-However, they do not need to move together throughout their whole fishing trips, especially when steaming, using single trawls or exploring the sea individually looking for shoals.
+The distance between vessels during this operation varies between 50 m and 250 m, depending on the warp length (which in turn depends on several factors such as the fishing depth and technique) (Prado, 1988).
+The vessels do not need to move together throughout their whole fishing trips, especially when steaming, using single trawls or exploring the sea individually looking for shoals (Sainsbury, 1996).
 These vessels can spend part of their fishing trips on individual activities, even targetting other fish that do not require pair trawling.
 Most of the pair-trawler fishing trips in the dataset were performed by relatively large vessels (18-24 m; ∼80%), and they last ∼99h on average, according to fisher logbooks.

 French large and small bottom otter trawlers

 The bottom otter trawl gear is a trawl towed by a single vessel; these vessels target bottom and demersal species.
 Vessels performing bottom otter trawl fishing trips had a large variability in their sizes: from 10 to 40 m.
 The duration of the trips were proportionally related to the size of the vessels: larger vessels performed longer trips and generally offshore.
-Since, for this type of gear, the spatial behaviour from smaller vessels differ from that of larger vessels (e.g. the trips are not only shorter but also closer to the coast), we separated bottom otter trawlers into two groups: one with vessels smaller than 12 m or performing trips of less than 20 h (we assume that in very short trips even large vessels act like the small ones), and another one with vessels larger than 12 m or performing trips of larger duration; vessels with these characteristics are considered as composing the small otter trawl and large otter trawl fishing fleets, respectively.
+Since, for this type of gear, the spatial behaviour from smaller vessels differs from that of larger vessels (e.g. the trips are not only shorter but also closer to the coast), we separated bottom otter trawlers into two groups: one with vessels smaller than 12 m or performing trips of less than 20 h (we assume that in very short trips even large vessels act like the small ones), and another one with vessels larger than 12 m or performing trips of larger duration; vessels with these characteristics are considered as composing the small otter trawl and large otter trawl fishing fleets, respectively.
 The average duration of fishing trips for both fleets were ∼ 16 and ∼ 105 hours, respectively, according to fisher logbooks.

 French mid-water otter trawlers

-A mid-water otter trawl gear is also operated by an individual vessel, where otter boards hold the mouth of the net open.
+A mid-water otter trawl gear is also operated by an individual vessel.
 As the vessels in the pair trawler fleet, mid-water otter trawlers target pelagic fish mostly.
 As with bottom trawlers, vessels performing mid-water trawling trips had sizes ranging from 10 to 40 m; larger vessels exist (e.g. 90 m long targeting blue whiting) but were not found in this dataset.
 However, the spatial behaviour of these vessels was not conditioned by their size, so they were not separated by size.
 The average duration of a fishing trip was ∼ 31 hours (fisher logbooks).
 Since fishing with mid-water or bottom otter trawls does not require pair-work, if it exists, it would reflect a strategic/tactical choice.

 French tuna purse-seiners